2023 Mobile Gaming Trends You Need to Know!

 Discover More about Targeting High LTV Users.

 Life is hard enough, especially during the pandemic.
 As things got stressful, many people turned to casual games because they are easier to play from the start, addictive, and fun.
 According to SensorTower, adoption of hyper-casual games in 2020 grew by a whopping 45%.
 In 2021, 78% of mobile game downloads were casual (Influencer Marketing Hub).
-And In 2023, the genre continues to grow.
+In 2022, Hyper-casual games will increase by another 2.3%.
+And in 2023, the genre continues to grow.
 If you’re marketing a hyper-casual game, you have some hefty competition but an equally hefty market.

 Apple’s app tracking transparency continues to negatively impact mobile game advertising.
 It’s essential for developers to adopt the latest user acquisition techniques and work with a Gen-2 DSP (Demand-Side Platform) that integrates contextual targeting, a data science team, and creative personalization to achieve optimal results.